AxisCommunications/acap-integration-examples-azure/CONTRIBUTING.md

 - Axis Camera model (e.g., MQ1615) used when running the examples
 - Firmware version installed on the camera
-- Error(s) showed during building or running the source code
+- Error(s) showed during building or running the example